Thaparoshan143/EIMS_Nextjs/README.md

 ```

 > [!WARNING]
-> Make sure the .env file is there with required credentials populated.
+> Make sure the .env file with required credentials populated.

 example of `.env` file
 ```